 That post produced a short but very interesting comment stream.

 Today I read this article from CNN on Francis Chan’s move to Asia and thought, “Francis seems to be wrestling with the exact issues that I have been wrestling with in these posts.

-Thought: Would you join me in prayer in 2011 [now 2014, moving rapidly to 2015], that God would help the American church and the Church around the world to wrestle hard, soul-searchingly and effectively in prayer with the cult of personality in our churches.
+Thought: Would you join me in prayer in 2011 [now 2014, and now 2022], that God would help the American church and the Church around the world to wrestle hard, soul-searchingly and effectively in prayer with the cult of personality in our churches.